-Adding a tsp of cinnamon to your daily oatmeal seems to improve blood glucose levels, provide steady levels of energy for hours, and also help overweight people lose more body weight.
+Adding a tsp of cinnamon to your favorite oatmeal seems to improve postprandial blood glucose levels, provide steady levels of energy for hours, and support weight loss.

-As a rule of thumb, we should consume lots of foods low in glycemic load.
-Especially, people who want to lose weight, and people with diabetes would benefit from eating foods low in glycemic load.
+As a rule of thumb, we should consume lots of foods with a low glycemic index.
+Especially, people who want to lose weight and people with diabetes.

-Certainly, you should consult your physician before eating oatmeal, if you have diabetes.
+Certainly, you should consult your physician before changing your diet.

 Oats are rich in beta-glucose

-We should get at least 3g of beta-glucose a day.
+We should get at least 3 grams of beta-glucose a day.

-Moreover, you should feel full for hours, if you add blueberries on top of your oatmeal.
-When anthocyanins and beta-glucose are combined, they cause a huge satiating effect.
-So, we lose weight easy, without feeling hungry!
+Moreover, you could add blueberries on top of your oatmeal.
+When anthocyanins and beta-glucose are combined, they promote satiety.
+So, you could eat oatmeal with cinnamon and blueberries to lose weight, without feeling hungry!